rbrich/keybox/README.rst

 Portability:

-- The script should run on any system with Python3 and GPG installed.
+- The script should run on any system with Python3 installed.
 - Requires no installation.
 You can bring your keybox with you anywhere.
 - Can be contained in a single Python file (see `Static Distribution`_ below)

 Dependencies:

 - POSIX OS
-- GPG
 - Python 3.6 or later
+- PyNaCl

 Installation